shitangzi/nlpfinal_eco_reviews/README.md

 Then, change the file path in the third cell to make sure that the code can read the cvs file, and simply click `Run All` in each `ipynb` file to execute the entire code.

+## Bayes_train_code Folder
+### ipynb file:
+* **bayes classifier generate**: Training on synthesized data without additional features.
+* **bayes classifier real**: Training on the smaller real dataset without additional features.
+* **bayes classifier real large**: Training on the larger real dataset without additional features.

+### Usage Instruction
+Same as GRU training code, we used Google Colab's GPU for training, so we ran out code on the Google Colab platform.
+Our approach was to upload all the `.ipynb` files to Colab and place all the CSV files generated and processed by `data_process` in the same folder as the code files.

+Then, change the file path in the third cell to make sure that the code can read the cvs file, and simply click `Run All` in each `ipynb` file to execute the entire code.